2/13/2025

 Chief Financial Officer

-Kurt, I like Tony's comment on the Saudi Arabia specifically.
-Yes, we're very bullish on international of course but in Saudi Arabia the focus of the government and Aramco is to improve and increase production of natural gas.
-Our fleet in Saudi Arabia is predominantly drilling for natural gas and that's part of the reason we've been treated favorably by Meyer Klein in terms of how many rigs have fallen down.
-So we don't expect a lot of movement on any further reductions at rig count.
-Of course this is our opinion and our assessment but again the fact that most of our rigs and almost all of our rigs are now drilling for natural gas is really very helpful.
+I'll add to Tony's comment on Saudi Arabia specifically.
+Yes, we're very bullish on international, of course, but in Saudi Arabia, the focus of the government and Aramco is to improve and increase production of natural gas.
+Our fleet in Saudi Arabia is predominantly drilling for natural gas.
+And that's part of the reason we've been treated favorably by our client in terms of how many rigs have fallen down.
+So we don't expect a lot of movement on any further reductions in rig count.
+Of course, this is our opinion and our assessment.
+But again, the fact that most of our rigs and almost all of our rigs are now drilling for natural gas is really very helpful.

 speaker

-That's great and if you don't mind just one more additional follow up to Tony International I appreciate you also kind of laying out how you think the year is going to evolve.
-So I'm not a mathematical whiz by any stretch but you're starting the year with international cash margin at 17 and averaging over 17 and a half so obviously a very favorable progression going on there.
-Is that kind of a steady progression or is it going to be kind of a fair step function in any one particular quarter to kind of get you that average on rate for the year?
+That's great.
+And if you don't mind, just one more additional follow-up just on the international.
+I appreciate you guys also kind of laying out how you think the year is going to evolve.
+So I'm not a mathematical whiz by any stretch, but you're starting the year with an international cash margin at 17 and averaging over 17.5.
+So obviously a very favorable progression going on there.
+Is that kind of a steady progression or is there – going to be kind of a stair-step function in any one particular quarter to kind of get you that average run rate for the year?

 speaker